Sometimes a swim is all you need to feel rejuvenated after a long and tiring day at work.

 2. Cost Of Running

-If you are someone who lives in a cold climate, where there is barely enough sun exposure, choosing a solar heating system may not be appropriate.
+If you live in a cold climate, where there is barely enough sun exposure, choosing a solar heating system may not be appropriate.
 As mentioned above, a solar heating system will increase the temperature only by a few degrees, which may not be sufficient for colder climates.

 So, in this case, you can consider opting for either a gas heater or an electric heater.